oserobots/arduino-core-workshop/README.md

 ## Maze Navigation

 This program allows a robot with 2 continuous servoos for the left and right motors, a conventional servo for the "head" of the robot, and an ultrasonic sensor on the head of the robot to navigate a maze.

+## Contributions

+Thanks to those that have contributed to this repository!
+Authors can be found at the top of each file.